 Perfect for Practice

-Ideal for students just learning the basics, indoor softballs place an emphasis on the fundamentals by slowing down the game.
-The cushioned core prevents big hits from stretching the field, while the softer shell removes the intimidation from fielding and catching.
-A friendly, cushioned feel helps improve handling as students scoop, grip, and throw, and raised seams provide grip guidelines for more accurate tosses.
+Ideal for students learning the basics, indoor softballs place an emphasis on the fundamentals by slowing down the game.
+The cushioned core prevents big hits, while the softer shell removes the intimidation from fielding and catching.
+Raised seams provide grip for more accurate tosses.
 Lighter than regulation softballs and usable without gloves, it’s easy for beginners to get a feel for tossing and catching at a fundamental level.

-A soft polyurethane core doesn’t compromise on durability—especially when wrapped in either resilient cloth nylon or durable synthetic leather!
-These indoor softballs will staunchly stand up to the wear and tear of constant hitting—even when contacted by metal bats—as well as the abuse of bouncing off of gym floors and concrete walls.
+A soft polyurethane core is wrapped in either resilient cloth nylon or durable synthetic leather for long-lasting play.
+These indoor softballs will stand up to the wear and tear of constant hitting—even when contacted by metal bats—as well as bouncing off gym floors and concrete walls.
 A slight cushion in the design is also indoor friendly, preventing reciprocal damage from occurring to your facilities.